cecausse/cecausse/README.md

 ### 👋 Hi there, i'm Cédric

-I'm a french fullStack developper at Ministry of interior in France.&nbsp;
+I'm a french fullStack developper at Ministry of interior in France.<br />
-I integrate AI in interfaces adapted to the needs of investigators.&nbsp;
+I integrate AI in interfaces adapted to the needs of investigators.<br />
-I love coding, I am curious about everything, even more so about technology.&nbsp;
+I love coding, I am curious about everything, even more so about technology.<br />
-My passion is to develop differents projects on my personal time.&nbsp;
+My passion is to develop differents projects on my personal time.<br />
 Solidity, Flutter, Vue.js ...
 Having a self-taught character, as soon as I have an idea, I like to learn by myself the language I need to implement my projects.

 <!--